-- During Time Lapse recording, the monitor screen will turn off in accordance with the "Sleep" setting (page 191).
+- During Time Lapse recording, the monitor screen will turn off in accordance with the "Sleep" setting (page 195).
 Change the "Sleep" setting to "Off" if you want the monitor screen to stay on.
-Note, however, that this setting will use up battery power more quickly. - If sleep is enabled (page 191), the monitor screen will turn off after the preset sleep period if no camera operation is performed, but the time lapse recording operation will continue.
+Note, however, that this setting will use up battery power more quickly. - If sleep is enabled (page 195), the monitor screen will turn off after the preset sleep period if no camera operation is performed, but the time lapse recording operation will continue.
 The camera's back lamp will flash at this time.
 Performing any operation while the monitor screen is blank will turn it back on.
-However, the following operations will not turn the monitor screen back on. - Pressing [ON/OFF] (Power) - Pressing the shutter button all the way - Rotating the mode dial - The following functions cannot be used with this function.
-Single SR Zoom, Anti Shake, Lighting, Continuous AF, Triple Self-timer, Handsfree, Face Detection, Metering, ISO, ISO High Limit, Make-up, Review - The frame rate of playback of movies shot with this function is 20 fps.
+However, the following operations will not turn the monitor screen back on. - Pressing [ON/OFF] (Power) - Pressing the shutter button all the way - Rotating the mode dial - The Auto Power Off is disabled while time lapse recording is in progress (page 195). - The following functions cannot be used with this function.
+Single SR Zoom, Anti-shake Functions, Lighting, Continuous AF, Triple Self-timer, Motion Shutter, Face Detection, Metering, ISO, ISO High Limit, Make-up, Review - The frame rate of playback of movies shot with this function is 20 fps.
 Movie quality depends on the scene you are using.